ShlokaSingh/Dividend-Alpha/README.md

-# 📈 Dividend Income Tracker
+# 📈 Dividend Alpha: A Data Science Toolkit for Income Forecasting and Portfolio Yield Optimization

 A Python-based tool to analyze, forecast, and visualize dividend income for personal and professional finance management.